 Clauses and phrases are both groups of words, but they play distinct roles in a sentence.
 A clause, as mentioned earlier, is a group of words with a subject and a predicate, forming a complete thought that can stand alone as a sentence.
 For example, in the sentence “She loves to read,” the clause “She loves to read” stands independently, conveying a full idea.

 On the other hand, a phrase is a group of words that functions as a single unit within a sentence.
-Unlike a clause, a phrase lacks a subject and predicate, and it doesn’t convey a complete thought by itself.
+Unlike a clause, a phrase lacks a subject and predicate and doesn’t convey a complete thought.
 Take, for instance, the phrase “Under the shining sun” in the sentence “We enjoyed a picnic in the park under the shining sun.”
 It acts as a descriptive unit but doesn’t form a complete thought independently.

 Types of Clauses